N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 9.md

 2. Successes

 Nick R: \
-Nick P: \
+Nick P: Everyone contributing to their part(s) of the project. \
 Tyler C: \
 Jeysen A: Everyone being on time and contributing to their part of the report\
 Elian Z: \
 Ibrahim H:

 3. Failures

 Nick R: None\